 A real number $\alpha$ is an {\em additive continuous eigenvalue} of $(X,T)$ if there exists a continuous function $g \colon X \rightarrow \R / \Z$ such that $g(Tx) = g(x) + \alpha \pmod{\Z}$ for every $x \in X$.
 In this article, this is the only type of eigenvalues we consider, so we usually refer to them simply as {\em eigenvalues} of $(X,T)$.
-We denote by $E(X,T)$ the the set of eigenvalues of $(X,T)$; it is known that this is an additive subgroup of $(\R,+)$ containing $\Z$ that is invariant by conjugacy.
+We denote by $E(X,T)$ the set of eigenvalues of $(X,T)$; it is known to be an additive subgroup of $(\R,+)$ , containing $\Z$, that is moreover invariant by conjugacy.

 A Borel probability measure $\mu$ on $X$ is said to be {\em $T$-invariant} if $\mu(T^{-1} B) = \mu(B)$ for every Borel subset $B$ of $X$.
 We denote by $\cM(X,T)$ the set of all $T$-invariant Borel probability measures on $X$.
 A measure $\mu\in\mathcal{M}(X,T)$ is {\em ergodic} if the only Borel subsets $B$ satisfying $T(B) = B$ are those such that $\mu(B)=0$ or $\mu(B)=1$.
 It is well known that any topological dynamical system admits an ergodic invariant measure~\cite{KrBo}.
 A topological dynamical system $(X,T)$ is {\em uniquely ergodic} if there exists a unique $T$-invariant probability measure on $X$.